Rights and responsibilities

 The standards of responsible and ethical behaviour and conduct that Deakin expects of its staff are set out in the Code of conduct enabling policy (staff).

 Deakin students are also expected to conduct themselves appropriately, both in their studies and in the way they treat other people (in person and online), and other people's property.
 All students and staff have the right to work and study in an environment that is supportive, inclusive, fair and safe.
-The University does not tolerate discrimination, harassment, victimisation or bullying (including cyber-bullying).
+The University does not tolerate discrimination, harassment, victimisation or bullying (including cyber-bullying) or other inappropriate behaviour.

 Relevant rules are contained in: